dbahadori/dbahadori.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I'm David, a software engineer with MSc degree in Information Technology.
 I graduated from Amirkabir University of Technology, Tehran Polytechnic, which is one of the top universities in Iran; under supervision of [Prof. Ahmad Abdollahzadeh Barfourosh](http://islab.ceit.aut.ac.ir/ahmad-abdollahzadeh-barforoush/).
+I worked on my Msc thesis in [ISLab] (http://islab.ceit.aut.ac.ir/) Laboratory in related to servie evolution in SOA domain with focus on dynamic reconfiguration of SOA-based systems by taking the advantage of Enterprise Service Bus and Event-based broker.
+After I got my MSc degree, I entered to real working environments.
+Until now besides research activities I have done several projects of different companies in related to designing and developing software application under different technologies and frameworks.
+In my roles I have built up both my knowledge and experience of software development and architecture.

 Research Interest
 ======